ocsw/system-setup/macos/istat.md

 ### Global

+I don't get what the Light/Dark switch actually does here.
+It seems like what actually works is to make the background of the top bit dark, then set the colors.

 * Colors: System Accent Color / System Appearance
+    * (In the other mode, System Accent Color / Indigo (?))
-* Menu Bar Spacing: Standard (when using compact in Bartender; else Compact?)
+* Menu Bar Spacing: Standard (when using compact in Bartender; else Compact (?))

 ### Rules